psipred/merizo_search/README.md

 > [!NOTE]
 > The Ansible installation uses `virtualenv` rather than `conda`, and therefore uses an unofficial, third-party-maintained Faiss package from PyPI.
 This installation method is provided for convenience and is at your own risk.

-First ensure that ansible is installed on your system, then clone the github repo.
+First ensure that Ansible is installed on your system, then clone this GitHub repo.

 ``` bash
 pip install ansible